Youth Power Parent Power Projects Page Header 2560x1707

 • Convening cross-national workgroups for peer-to-peer learning and capacity building

-The Brighter Futures Workgroup was formed in 2018.
+Brighter Futures was formed in 2018.
 That year, Rise, an organization by and for parents impacted by the child welfare system, published “Where I Come From Doesn’t Determine Where I Will Go: A Guide to Partnering With Parents to Break the Intergenerational Cycle of Foster Care Placement.”
-The guide offered recommendations by parents with lived experience and the Workgroup was formed in order to turn those recommendations into reality.
+The guide offered recommendations by parents with lived experience in foster care and the group was formed in order to turn those recommendations into the changes they want to see in their communities.

 If you would like to join the Brighter Futures Workgroup, please contact Fatima Kane: fatoumata.kane@cssp.org